Brett-Tanner/Journal/Sep_22.md

 ## Mon 26th
 ### Odin Project - Databases
 - Finished SQL Course [beginner](https://www.sqlcourse.com/beginner-course/)/[advanced](https://www.sqlcourse.com/advanced-course/).
 Notes from them are above to avoid fragmentation
+- Did the first 4 sets from SQLZOO, the project for the database section
+    - Notes on each task from that project are (here)[https://github.com/Brett-Tanner/SQLZOO/blob/main/README.md]

+## Tue 27th
+### Odin Project - Databases
+- Finished SQLZOO, the project for the database section
+    - Notes on each task from that project are (here)[https://github.com/Brett-Tanner/SQLZOO/blob/main/README.md]

 ### Odin Project - Ruby Foundations
 - When making a move